Thank you! Your submission has been received!

 Bottlenecks in Classical Solvers

-A significant portion of real-world operational problems fall into the family of NP-hard or NPO-hard problems.
+A significant portion of real-world operational problems fall into the family of NP-hard or NPO-hard quantum optimization problems.
 In simple terms, NP-hard problems are those for which the number of possible solutions grows so quickly with problem size that no known classical algorithm can guarantee efficient performance on all cases.
 Even verifying solutions can require substantial computational effort.
 The difficulty is not due to data volume but due to the structure of the search space: adding one more target, satellite, or vehicle often doubles or triples the number of feasible combinations.
-As constraints become increasingly interdependent, landscapes become rugged, with many local optima.
-Classical heuristics—local search, greedy approaches, or gradient-based methods—may work well when the landscape is smooth or low-dimensional, but they tend to stall or converge prematurely when constraints interact strongly or when the feasible region is narrow.
-Additionally, dynamic constraints require solvers to restart or undergo extensive recalculation, which becomes impractical in real-time operational settings.

 Complexity theory also highlights an important nuance: worst-case analysis may show exponential hardness, but typical problem instances are not always worst-case.
-Even so, these typical instances may still be difficult when structure—correlations, sparsity, or interlocking constraints—limits the effectiveness of classical heuristics.
+Even so, these typical instances may still be difficult when structure, correlations, sparsity, or interlocking constraints, limits the effectiveness of classical heuristics.
 It is in these structured, correlation-heavy instances that new mathematical approaches can provide meaningful improvement.

-Quantum Algorithms
+How Quantum Optimization Algorithms Work

 At the core of many such methods is an energy-based formulation, often expressed through Hamiltonians or QUBO/Ising models.
 Here, constraints and objectives are encoded into an "energy landscape," and improving a solution corresponds to finding configurations with lower energy.
 Quantum-inspired search methods navigate this landscape using transitions that mimic quantum behaviors such as tunneling or sampling, offering alternative paths through difficult regions where classical heuristics stagnate.